noaa-onms/cinms/modals/_captions.md

 ## Interactive figure of mussels in the intertidal

-A figure showing the percent cover of mussels on rocks in the rocky intertidal across all five Northen Channel Islands from 2002 - 2015.
+A figure showing the percent cover of mussels on rocks in the rocky intertidal across all five Northen Channel Islands from 2002 to 2015.
 Data collection was done by a consortium of partners through the [Multi-Agency Rocky Intertidal Network](https://marine.ucsc.edu/overview/index.html) (MARINe).